jdfant/comet-take-home-project/terraform/eks/README.md

 # JD Fant - Comet Project - EKS Cluster
 ### This will build a complete AWS EKS cluster with aws managed node groups
+#### *An example terraform "tfstate file" has been included to show the 'terraform plan' output results*
+---
 <!-- BEGIN_TF_DOCS -->
 ## Requirements